Email Marketing, Networking, Instagram Reels, TikTok, Live Video, and the list goes on and on…

 - From Dream to Launch: 10 Steps + Must-Have Tools to Launch Your Online Business

-The bottom line is, you want to create something that will give your audience a taste of your expertise.
+The bottom line is, you want to create something that will give your prospective clients a taste of your expertise.
 Think of your lead magnet as the appetizer before the meal (your paid offer).
 They will love your content so much that your appealing coaching program is a no-brainer.

 Marketing For Life Coaches: The Tools You’ll Need